Claudia200113/Mentorship/README.md

 ## Game Features - Programming wise
 - *Generic pool system:* Used for enemies, map, VFX, pick-ups pool creation.
-- *Scriptable Objects:* SO used to set pools and spawners, creating cleaner code and ease changes.
+- *Scriptable Objects:* SO used to set pools and spawners, creating more modular and clean code, easing changes.
-- *HUD:* Used to track score, lives and pickups.
-Uses a UI reference script of type singelton to set references and a UI updator that using the set references updates the game.
-- *Player Inventory:* Tracks pick-ups.
 - *Difficulty controlled by a costumizable curve:* The speed for enemies and map movement is set through a curve allowing smooth and controlled movement.
 In addition, using a curve allows to easily change the game difficulty by setting max. speed and time to reach it.
+- *Subscription to Events:* Events are use to help decoupling scripts, set for events such as the player dying.
 - *Game/Audio/UI Managers:* Created using a singleton pattern and used to set general references.
 Acts like a Central HUB where other scripts can get references from, no logic is set here (except global speed).

 ## How to run the game
-The user just needs to run the scene called "Menu".
+Game ZIP file can be downloaded and the game can be run from the "Menu" scene.
 No further set up is needed.
-Additionally, game can be played online on itch.io :
+Additionally, game can be played online on itch.io: